Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ### Content
 * All narrative content has been written by the developer.
-* As disclosed in this file, a number of template features, e.g. Navbar, Jumbotron, Carousel, have been sourced from Bootstrap, with adhoc styling applied by the developer.
+* As disclosed in this file, a number of template features, e.g. Navbar, Jumbotron, Carousel, have been sourced from Bootstrap, with bespoke styling applied by the developer.

 ### Media
 * Images throughout the website have been sourced via Google Images but are being used for educational/assignment purposes only.